 Carrot and the Stick - PDP Penalty

 PDP Penalty Example: Thomas was eligible for a PDP 3 years ago when he first turned 65 and enrolled in Medicare Part A and Part B. He was not taking any medications at the time, so decided to not enroll in a PDP.
 During the next annual enrollment period, Thomas decided he should enroll in a PDP just in case.
 Since he has been without coverage for 36 months, his penalty is 1% x 36 months = 36% of the national base premium of that year.
 The 36% penalty is added onto his current PDP premium.
-If the national average PDP premium was $33; his penalty would be 36% x $33 = $11.88/month in addition to his PDP premium.
+If the national average monthly PDP premium was $33; his penalty would be 36% x $33 = $11.88/month in addition to his PDP premium.
 This penalty is permanent and will follow Thomas no matter what PDP he chooses.
 CMS will require any PDP carrier to enforce the penalty.
 Each year the penalty will be a percentage of the current year's average monthly premium.

 Comparing Medicare Part D Plans Year to Year